 Cesme is also the ideal base for exploring the surrounding Izmir peninsula and visiting smaller villages, like Alacati.

-How to get to Cesme from the Greek Islands?
+How to get to Cesme

 The main way to travel by ferry from Greece to Cesme is through Chios.
-Due to the island being only 9 nautical miles to the west, the duration of the ferry ride is only 20-35 min.
-There are 2 ferry companies operating this ferry route all year long and the standard ferry ticket price costs around 25 €.
+Due to the island being only 9 nautical miles to the west, the duration of the ferry ride is only 20-35 minutes.
 Some vessels can carry cars onboard so you can explore the beauties of the Turkish coast!

-What to do in Cesme?
+What to do in Cesme